andrew222651/semkon/README.md

 * automatically finds property+proof blocks in your code
   * see [example](tests/example_repo/example_repo/foo.py)
 * recognizes stated "axioms"
-* configurable file exclusion, token limits
+* configurable file exclusion

 Requires OpenAI API key.
+Costs can be unpredictable so to be fully safe, use a project API key with a project budget limit.

 Run: `semkon --help`